BlokasLabs/pisound-docs/Home.md

 ## Hardware Setup

 Mount pisound on top of your Raspberry Pi via the 40-pin header and fasten it with the screws provided while the RPi is unpowered, so it appears as in the image at the top.
-See compatible Raspberry Pi models [here](#Supported-Raspberry-Pi-Models)
+See compatible Raspberry Pi models [here](#supported-raspberry-pi-models).

 ## Driver Setup